 The Pitfalls in Body Weight Guidelines

 For the average person, protein intake guidelines based on total body weight are suitable, but for certain sectors of the population, they're not as reliable.
 Those who are very lean and carrying a higher amount of muscle mass may need more protein to maintain this muscle.
-Additionally, obese or severely overweight people would end up eating a very high amount of protein were they to base their protein consumption levels on total body weight as opposed to lean mass.
+Additionally, people who have obesity or overweight would end up eating a very high amount of protein were they to base their protein consumption levels on total body weight as opposed to lean mass.

 A 2011 article published in the "Journal of Sports Sciences" found that the leaner an athlete was, the more protein she required to prevent muscle loss.
 A 2013 review article from the "Journal of Sports Nutrition and Exercise Metabolism" also concluded that protein requirements to maintain muscle mass increased for athletes who became leaner through dieting.
 This literature review suggests that while restricting calories, lean athletes required 2.3 to 3.1 grams of protein per kilogram of lean body mass, which equates to 1.05 to 1.41 grams per pound of fat-free mass.